-Our recent presidents, along with multiple Congresses, both Republican and Democrat, have all used the same, ludicrous approach on our sick healthcare system.
-It's what I call “Trust Me!”
+Four recent presidents, along with multiple Congresses, both Republican and Democrat, have all used the same, frankly ludicrous approach to our sick healthcare system.
+It's what you might call “Trust Me!”

 Albert Einstein’s famous definition of "insanity" aptly describes Washington’s attempts to fix U.S. healthcare as: “Doing the same thing over and over again and expecting different results.”

-Because Medicaid is spending more than it can afford, just like Medicare, it must cut its spending and has decided to reduce payments to doctors.
-So there are fewer and fewer doctors to see more and more patients.
-Wait times to see a doctor or to get care will get even worse.
+Because Medicaid is spending more than it can afford, just like Medicare, it must cut its costs.
+So, Medicaid programs reduced payments to doctors.
+Fewer doctors are thus available to see more and more patients.
+Wait times to see a doctor or to get care have gotten worse.
 Just ask an American veteran waiting forever for what they need.
-So much for “Trust me!”.

-EMTALA is a good example of how meaning well can do harm.
-It was passed to prevent hospital Emergency Rooms from transferring out patients who had no health insurance.
+EMTALA is a good example of how politicians meaning well can do great harm to patients.
+EMTALA was passed to prevent hospital Emergency Rooms from transferring out patients who had no health insurance.
 Hence its nickname, the "anti-dumping law."

-EMTALA requires a hospital to provide whatever care is needed regardless of whether the patient has insurance or not.
-This means the patient who needs a hernia repair or a heart transplant will get it and the hospital must either find some “other funding source” to cover its expenses or close its doors.
+The EMTALA law requires a hospital to provide whatever care is needed to stabilize a patient regardless of whether the patient has insurance or not.
+This means the patient who it is having a heart attack will get whatever surgery, ICU stay, medications, and doctors’ services the patient’s medical condition warrants.
+The hospital must provide that care despite not being paid.

-The unfunded mandate annually costs my own hospital 25 percent of the total annual operating budget.
+The unfunded mandate annually costs my former medical center 25 percent of the total annual operating budget.
 This means our hospital must “find” a quarter of a billion dollars every year or it won’t cover its nursing payroll.

 HIPAA stands for Health Insurance Portability and Accountability Act of 1996.
-It was supposed to solve the problem of people losing their their employer-supported health insurance when they lose their jobs.
+It was supposed to solve the problem of people losing their employer-supported health insurance when they lose their jobs.
 It did not fix the problem but it did elevate security of medical information to a level where doctors cannot communicate with each other.
-In other words, another of Washington’s “Trust me” approaches actually hurt us when it was supposed to help us.
+In other words, another of Washington’s “Trust me” plans was not only a fix-that-failed, but it actually backfired.

-As you can see from the Table above, Obamacare, the Affordable Care Act, delivered the opposite of what it promised it would do.
-In reality, it made “patient” Healthcare System sicker, not better.
+As you can see from the previous table, Obamacare delivered the opposite of what it promised.
+It made our sick Healthcare System even sicker, not better.